Events

 Lea en español.

-Learn more below about bilingual and Spanish-language programs during Hispanic Heritage Month, opportunities to speak with scientists about Arboretum-led research and conservation work in Latin America and Mexico, and the Celebración de los Árboles cultural festival on Saturday, September 26, and Sunday, September 27.
+Learn more below about bilingual and Spanish-language events and programs during Hispanic Heritage Month, community-led cultural installations, andthe weekend-long Celebración de los Árboles cultural festival on Saturday, September 26, and Sunday, September 27.

 About Hispanic Heritage Month